Modeling Random Directions in 2D Simplex Data: Introduction

 Extensions to the basic model described above are required to account for "heterogenous" patterns for random directions, which are evidently illustrated in Figure \ref{fig:real_data_example_mixture}.
+Because the basic approach proves to be inadequate, the modeling extensions form a substantial portion of this paper.
 To capture such heterogeneity, we shall extend the basic model via several mixture modeling techniques.
 In particular, the observation is distributed according to one of $K\geq 1$ von Mises distributions with some probability.
-Then, each of the $K$ distributions has a projected Gaussian process to correlate its mean.
-This simple extension still retains the advantages mentioned in the previous paragraph because each component now represents a mean preferred direction.
+Each of the $K$ distributions has a projected Gaussian process to correlate its mean.
+This simple extension still retains the advantages mentioned previously because each component now represents a mean preferred direction.
 We also discuss another modeling alternative.
 While there still are $K$ von Mises distributions, we extend the inverse logit to transform $K - 1$ Gaussian processes to the mixing probability for each component.

-We have applied and evaluated these models to our data set of income proportions from LA County from 1990 to 2010.
-To model select, we compare the fitted models' posterior predictive probabilities calculated on data withheld from each year.
-The chosen models enable us to discover several patterns of interest.
-There appear to be three phases based on the patterns we discover, and interestingly enough, these phases correspond to the economic cycles observed during that time period.
-The first phase charts the end of one cycle, the second phase follows the dot com bubble and the recession after the bubble, and the last phase represents the subsequent housing bubble and the housing market crash.
+We have applied and evaluated these models to a simulated data set and the aforementioned data set of income proportions.
+For model selection, we compare the fitted models' posterior predictive probabilities calculated on data withheld from each year.
+The chosen models enable us to discover several patterns of interest on the year-to-year income proportion movements.
+There appear to be four phases based on the patterns we discover, and interestingly enough, these phases correspond to the economic cycles observed during that time period.
+The first two phases charts the end of one cycle, the third phase follows the dot com bubble and the recession after the bubble, and the last phase represents the subsequent housing bubble and the housing market crash.
 Because we can also assign meaning to the random directions with respect to the income categories, interpreting the results from the models gives us further information about the year to year change during these phases.